 A research project titled, The power of support from companion animals for people living with mental health problems: A systematic review and narrative synthesis of the evidence, by Helen Louise Brooks, et al, noted the following conclusions: "This review suggests that pets provide benefits to those with mental health conditions through intense connection with their owners and the contribution they make to emotional support in times of crises, together with their ability to help manage symptoms when they arise."

 Research studies aside, I notice that whenever I'm feeling down or stressed or out of sorts, spending quality time with Becka, particularly outdoors, always makes my life better.
 In exchange, she asks for very little; a walk, a treat, a ball chase.
 I've also seen this happen for patients over and over again in the presence of her unconditional love.
-Companion animals are a gift, and a balm to weary spirits.
+Emotional Support Animals are a gift, and a balm to weary spirits.
 Thank you Becka!